-- i.
-Candidates who fail to pass their exam and/or fail the course will be identified during the IEB and/or EEB. - ii.
+- Candidates who fail to pass their exam and/or fail the course will be identified during the IEB and/or EEB. - ii.
 An official list of candidates needing to re-sit exams and/or re-take courses, is drawn up by the Assessment Office, in conjunction with respective HoDs. - iii.
 The Results Status is sent to students, via their UniSey email, indicating if an exam re-sit or a course retake is necessary. - iv.
-The official list of students who need to re-sit an exam or re-take a course is sent to the Registration Office to raise an invoice.
-The 2021 re-sit fee is: SCR 1,250 and the re-take course fee is SCR 2,000. - v.
+An invoice Request form, containing the official list of students who need to re-sit an exam, or resubmit an assignment is sent to the Accounts Section through the Registrar's Office to raise an invoice.
+The 2023 re-sit or re-submission fee is: SCR 1,250 - v.
+The official list of students who need to re-take a course is sent to the Registration office to raise an invoice.
+The re-take course fee is SCR 2,000. - vi.
 Students must pay the required fee to the Accounts Office before the re-sit examination period.